 RTD Developer resources

-Competing teams interested in using transit in their apps can utilize the available data from the Regional Transportation District.
+Competing teams interested in using transit in their apps can utilize the available data resources from the Regional Transportation District.
 The RTD schedule data is available in General Transit Feed Specification (GTFS), RTD provides real-time data feeds for arrival predictions and vehicle locations, in GTFS-realtime format.
 RTD GIS data is also available for download.
 Developers must accept an agreement before downloading GIS data.

 The Go Code Colorado Data team would like to take a few minutes to tell you about data.